 - Capitalizing on Expertise in Marine Education and Outreach to Broaden Impacts [PDF]

 The ship-to-shore Adopt-A-Microbe Project was created by Dr. Beth Orcutt (scientist at the Bigelow Laboratory for Ocean Sciences in Maine) to raise awareness of microscopic life – “microbes” – living in the deep marine subsurface to middle school audiences while engaging them in the science of the ocean-drilling program.
-In collaboration with the Consortium for Ocean Leadership’s Deep Earth Academy, the AAM project is being made into a stand-alone curriculum package to be used in the classroom, independent of whether an expedition is in progress at sea.
-Stay tuned!
+In collaboration with the Consortium for Ocean Leadership’s Deep Earth Academy, the AAM project is now a stand-alone curriculum package to be used in the classroom, independent of whether an expedition is in progress at sea.

 Ocean Science Lesson Plans and Activities

 - Adopt-A-Microbe: Raising awareness about the wonders of ‘microbes’

 - Classroom Connections: Concepts and tools in deep ocean science originally developed for elementary special needs students now expanded to all ages and levels

 - Consortium for Ocean Leadership’s JOIDES Resolution Teacher Resources: Ocean drilling science

 - COSEE West/College of Exploration: C-DEBI and the deep biosphere (March 2011 Workshop, November/December 2011 Workshop, February/March 2012 Workshop, November 2013 Workshop)

 - EARTH: Marine biology, geology, chemistry, oceanography, technology and policy